pielube/omnia_demand_industry/README.md

 Each sector folder follows the same basic layout:

 - `inputs/`: raw source files.
-- `maps/`: derived mapping or allocation files.
+- `maps/`: mapping or allocation files used by the sector workflows.
 - `outputs/`: generated CSV outputs and figures.
 - `README.md`: brief sector-specific workflow notes.